satran/satran.github.io/_posts/2014-05-25-bitter-sweet-acme.md

 - To find which line number you are on execute Edit =
 - Right clicking on :34 takes you to the 34th line of the buffer
-- Middle+Left button on a command exectues the previously selected text as an argument.
+- Middle+Left button on a command executes the previously selected text as an argument.
 I keep a separate buffer with commands that I use in several buffers.
 One such is gofmt.
 Selecting `,|gofmt $%` and executing Edit formats my go code.
 - :/foobar - searches backwards
 - Executing Edit with arguments:
     - `,` selects the whole file